Updated: January 11, 2025

 3. Ensure secure API and authentication

 You can simplify SaaS data protection without compromising security by providing customers with a single sign-on (SSO) option when they can safely log in to the system with their company’s Google, Microsoft, etc. accounts.
-For instance, OAuth 2.0 protocol is one of the widespread ways to ease signing and logging into the scads of a company’s apps.
+For instance, OAuth 2.0 protocol is one of the widespread ways to simplify user access to the scads of a company’s apps.

 Just as MFA and SSO are must-have preventive measures to implement in your SaaS solution, they’re also critical to adopt within your company, where the software is being crafted.
-Neglecting these standards puts the security of your SaaS users’ data at stake.
+Neglecting these security standards puts the safety of your SaaS users’ data at stake.

 For instance, your employees should be aware that cybercriminals can bombard them with fake MFA push notifications to compromise their accounts, as it happened with SolarWinds.
 The corporation’s security structure was busted because employees routinely approved a push notification — essentially, the company’s staff invited the attackers to the system’s core.
 Therefore, if your SaaS solution is targeted at companies related to healthcare, finance, or politics, you shouldn’t take MFA lightly or let approving push notifications become staff’s “second nature.”